Selfhood and

 In UK practice, this term "used to be known as mental handicap or mental

 retardation" (Royal College of Psychiatry website).
-It is roughly
+It is roughly divisible

-and "specific learning difficulties", although, strictly
+"specific learning difficulties", although, strictly speaking,

-and multiple learning difficulties (below).
+PMLD: See profound and multiple learning difficulties

 Profound and

-Multiple Learning Difficulties (PMLD): [165,000 hits] Applies to cases with at least two
+[165,000 hits] Applies to cases with at least two learning disabilities, severe

 Special

-Educational Need (SEN): [271,000 hits] Under this body of UK legislation and
+Educational Need (SEN): [271,000

-social provision, a child has an SEN if the system
+hits] Under this body of UK legislation and social provision, a child has an

-says s/he has, and in making this judgment the system will have assessed
+SEN if the system says s/he has, and in making this judgment the system will

-happens to you if you come close to the trigger level but are then judged not
+is what happens to you if you come close to the trigger level but are then

-we would be happy to accept correction on this].
+much" [although we would be happy to accept correction on this].

 Special

-Need: [187,000 hits] In effect, and
+Need: [187,000 hits] In effect, and for the purposes of the present glossary,

-for the purposes of the present glossary, special needs are the same thing as special educational needs.
+special needs are the same thing as special

-Specific Language Impairment: [34,000 hits] See the separate main entry.
+Specific Language Impairment: [34,000 hits] See the

 Specific Developmental Dyslexia: [40 hits] Perhaps the most common of the specific